department-of-veterans-affairs/va.gov-cms/READMES/devops/tugboat-on-premise-installation.md

 The hostname of the Tugboat

 ### Database Backups and Restoration
 **Backups** are performed automatically to the /opt/tugboat/data/backups folder nightly at 00:00 UTC.
 There are three databases, all MongoDB .json and .bson.
-Then a [Jenkins job]() goes into the Tugboat server once per day and uploads them to an [S3 bucket]().
+Then a [Jenkins job](http://jenkins.vfs.va.gov/job/utility/job/tugboat-backup/) goes into the Tugboat server once per day and uploads them to an the dsva-vetsgov-utility-tugboat S3 bucket.

 TODO: We think that the nightly backup already runs an /opt/tugboat/util/verify-backup.sh and think that it would be good to run this again in our Jenkins job before upload to S3.